amiv-eth/amiv-checkin/README.md

 A tool to track attendance for AMIV events written in Python 3.
 It allows to see a list of all signed up people of an event, GV, or a PVK course (PVK attendance tracking not yet implemented.)
 Every participant can then be checked-in and out either via the web frontend or JSON based API endpoints.
-In conjuction with the [legi-scanner Android App](https://gitlab.ethz.ch/amiv/legi-scanner) amiv-checkin offers quick and efficient tracking of attendance statistics and admission.
+In conjuction with the [check-in Android App](https://gitlab.ethz.ch/amiv/amiv-checkin-app) amiv-checkin offers quick and efficient tracking of attendance statistics and admission.

 The tool currently supports two types of events: